 Personal Injury

-Tom is ranked in Chambers UK 2021 and 2022 for Personal Injury.
+Tom is ranked in Chambers UK and Legal 500 for Personal Injury.

 Tom’s personal injury practice involves all aspects of litigation including advising, drafting pleadings, CCMCs, JSMs, PTRs, conferences with clients and experts, and trials.

-Tom has experience with claims involving severe injuries, including claims involving multiple and severe injuries, including subtle brain injuries, complex internal injuries and cases involving loss of limbs.
+Tom has experience with claims involving multiple and severe injuries, including subtle brain injuries, complex internal injuries and cases involving loss of limbs (from amputations of all digits of one hand, and unilateral and bilateral above knee amputations, to amputations of toes).

 Insurance